• Skip to primary navigation

 Word of caution: the dough might appear to be a bit on the “dry”side, but don’t be tempted to add liquid.
 Once it rests, it becomes the softest dough to work with.

 I find it very hard to manage a piece of dough that is 6 feet long!
 So I like to work in smaller batches.
-As always, feel free to adapt this crostoli recipe to your own method.
+As always, feel free to adapt this crostoli recipe to your method.

 Since it is easier to work in small batches, cut each dough section into thirds or quarters.
-Then, flatten each piece of dough with your fingers in order for it to pass through the widest setting of your pasta roller.
+Then, flatten each piece of dough with your fingers for it to pass through the widest setting of your pasta roller.

 Begin to thread the dough through the rollers.
 Fold the sheet of dough over itself and pass it through again.
-Repeat this process, at the widest setting, 6-8 times in order to remove the air pockets in the dough.
+Repeat this process, at the widest setting, 6-8 times to remove the air pockets in the dough.
 This action also continues to “knead” the dough making it smoother.

 Don’t be surprised when you hear bubbles of air burst!

 I usually make these with my daughter and husband.
 The extra help means we are very quick.
-One person will pass the dough through the rollers, one will cut and one will fry.
+One person will pass the dough through the rollers, one will cut, and one will fry.
 If you are alone making these, be mindful that the dough will quickly dry our so work quickly through the steps.

-Shaping the Crostoli:
+Shaping the Crostoli

 Cut the thin sheets of dough into little strips with a fluted pastry wheel.
-This is a rustic kind of treat, so as long as they resemble a rectangle, there is no need to pull out a ruler to start measuring.
+This is a rustic treat, so as long as they resemble a rectangle, there is no need to pull out a ruler to start measuring.

 This is carnival food after all!